robbiemu/Udacity---Developing-Android-Apps/README.md

 ## Final Project

-The midterm is in the PopularMovies.rerun folder here.
+The midterm project is in the PopularMovies.rerun folder here.
 The final is [here](https://github.com/robbiemu/Popular-Movies).